arinaldi118/documentacion/standards.md

 ### 2.7- Middlewares

 Abstraction layers set up before controllers usually, which allow us to perform certain validation steps, for example, authentication or schema validations.

+### 2.8- Mappers

+They are used to centralize the corresponding logic of converting the data that arrive to us into the objects we handle in our application.
+As an advantage we also have the reuse of them at the different entry points where it applies.

 &nbsp;